rails/rails/guides/source/active_job_basics.md

 For `perform_all_later`, bulk enqueuing needs to be backed by the [queue backend](#backends).

-For example Sidekiq has a `push_bulk` method, which can push a large number of jobs to Redis and prevent the round trip network latency.
-GoodJob also supports bulk enqueuing with `GoodJob::Bulk.enqueue` method.
+For example, Sidekiq has a `push_bulk` method, which can push a large number of jobs to Redis and prevent the round trip network latency.
+GoodJob also supports bulk enqueuing with the `GoodJob::Bulk.enqueue` method.
 The new queue backend [`Solid Queue`](https://github.com/basecamp/solid_queue/pull/93) has added support for bulk enqueuing as well.

 If the queue backend does *not* support bulk enqueuing, `perform_all_later` will enqueue jobs one by one.